clsmith70/Ansible-AD/README.md

 ### Role: exchange-contact

-This role is used to perform CRUD operations on Exchange Contact objects in Active Directory.&nbsp; It is designed for use in hybrid Exchange environments.
+This role is used to perform CRUD operations on Exchange Contact objects in Active Directory.&nbsp; It is designed for use in hybrid Exchange environments.&nbsp; These tasks can be extended to include other parameters, like CustomAttribute1-14 for example, to meet any organizational needs or standards.

 - ### Task: [`create`](exchange-contact/create/)